Knowing other state’s CTE advocacy activities, strategies and outcomes

 states have used to engage members, raise awareness of CTE and

 influence policy.
 Please share your advocacy efforts and expertise with

-ACTE and your colleagues by e-mailing your state’s model to Jamie Baxter.
+ACTE and your colleagues by e-mailing your state’s advocacy efforts to Brendan Desetti, ACTE Legislative Liaison.
 Together, we can make a difference.

 Arkansas Promotes CTE Through Advocacy, Student Involvement and Teacher Training Sessions

 “For years, Arkansas has been recognized as a leader in career and technical education and continues to promote the field in many ways.
 By advocating for CTE with our Members of Congress, student-affiliated organizations, secondary and post secondary student competitions and in-service sessions to update instructors, Arkansas has put CTE at the forefront to insure success for students and teachers alike.

 "Each year, Arkansas ACTE sends a delegation to ACTE’s National Policy Seminar.
 Our delegation advocates for CTE by meeting with our Members of Congress and providing them with updates on CTE in Arkansas.
 During the meeting, we demonstrate how continued financial support through the Perkins Act and the Workforce Investment Act has and will continue to benefit CTE programs and our community.
 Arkansas ACTE lets our Members of Congress know that the majority of college graduates are the product of some sort of CTE at the secondary level, even if they did not major in a particular CTE field.
 It is important that our legislators hear the needs of our classrooms and campuses and understand that CTE makes a positive impact on industry and Arkansas’ economy.